Nordix/Meridio/docs/demo/deployments/xcluster/ovl/meridio/README.md

   installed via Multus.
 The benefit of a TG POD is to properly test Meridio when there are more than 1 external gateways available.
   TG also runs BIRD in a separate container to learn and install VIP related routes (via BGP).
-Thus enabling on-the-fly VIP changes being propageted to the TG a well.
+Thus enabling on-the-fly VIP changes being propageted to the TG as well.

 ## Basic Usage